David Mostyn (cartoonist)

-David Mostyn (born August 1944) is a British cartoonist and commercial illustrator who drew for D.C.
+David Mostyn (6 August 1944 – 11 November 2025) was a British cartoonist and commercial illustrator who drew for D.C.
 Thomson from the early 1980s until the 2010s.

 Career

-Mostyn works out of Oxford, England.
+Mostyn worked out of Oxford, England.

 Appearances

-He has appeared at the Edinburgh Festival along with a poet named Roger McGough.
-He has also appeared on BBC TV and BBC Radio.
-Mostyn has also gotten together with famous author Philip Pullman, Richard Hammond, comedian David Williams, and writer Gyles Brandreth.
+He appeared at the Edinburgh Festival along with a poet named Roger McGough.
+He also appeared on BBC TV and BBC Radio.
+Mostyn also got together with famous author Philip Pullman, Richard Hammond, comedian David Williams, and writer Gyles Brandreth.

 Works

 He was the creator of several comic strips: